 Navaho.
 High-yielding, smalll-medium size, very sweet berry that is still my favorite for fresh eating.
 It has the flavor that has made it the standard for judging other blackberries!

 Apache.
 Very productive and very large berry.
 Canes have significant resistance to anthracnose.
 (Wow!
-Already sold out for fall 2020-spring 2021.)
+Already sold out.)